 Do I need commercial auto coverage if I use my personal vehicle for business?

 In most cases, personal auto insurance policies will not cover losses or damages sustained when the vehicle is being used for business purposes, even if it is your personal vehicle.

-So it makes sense to make sure you have coverage for your vehicle while conducting business.
+It makes sense, then, to make sure you have coverage for your vehicle while conducting business.

-This includes if you drive for a rideshare company like Uber or Lyft, make deliveries or simply visit your clients as a salesperson, such as a real estate agent.
+This includes driving for a rideshare company like Uber or Lyft, making deliveries, or simply visit your clients as a salesperson (for example, a real estate agent).

-Having commercial auto coverage will also cover you in case any of your employees use your vehicle and get into an accident as well.
+Having commercial auto coverage will also cover you in case any employees use your vehicle and get into an accident as well.

 How do I get commercial insurance coverage?

 Much like insurance policies to cover your home and vehicle, you may begin the process by contacting insurance company professionals like us.
 We have many trained, expert agents who have experience with nearly every type of company and market.